Glossary

 ya (矢) – arrow

-yabusame (流鏑馬) - horseback archery
+yabusame (流鏑馬) – a form of horseback archery

 yadokoro (矢所) – the place where a released ya lands